Josephson quantum spin thermodynamics

-$s^{\pm} = s_{x}\pm is_{y}$ and $S^{\pm} = S_{x}\pm iS_{y}$ are spin raising and spin lowering operators for electronlike quasiparticle/holelike quasiparticle and spin-flipper respectively.
-In Appendix A we give a detailed calculation as to how spin flipper interacts with electron-like and hole-like quasiparticles.
+where $\vec s.\vec S=s^{z}S^{z}+\frac{1}{2}(s^{-}S^{+}+s^{+}S^{-})$ represents exchange operator in Eq.~\eqref{spinflipper}, with $s^{\pm} = s_{x}\pm is_{y}$ and $S^{\pm} = S_{x}\pm iS_{y}$ are spin raising and spin lowering operators for electronlike quasiparticle/holelike quasiparticle and spin-flipper respectively. {In our theoretical treatment, we solve the scattering problem using BTK approach for superconductor-spin flipper-superconductor junction as shown in dashed line box of Fig.~1.
+As depicted in Fig.~1, spin flipper is placed at $x=0$ and there is a phase difference $\varphi$ across the spin flipper.
+This phase difference is generated by magnetic flux $\Phi$ in Josephson junction loop, which can control it.
+We solve the scattering problem at $x=0$, thus our results do not depend on $x$ or loop circumference $L_{S}$.} In Appendix A we give a detailed calculation as to how spin flipper interacts with electron-like and hole-like quasiparticles.